fabriziosalmi/alma/docs/INDEX.md

 - [Monitoring](MONITORING.md)
 - [Security](SECURITY.md)

-## What is AI-CDN?
+## What is ALMA?

-AI-CDN is an **infrastructure orchestration platform** that transforms the traditional "Infrastructure as Code" paradigm into "Infrastructure as Conversation".
+ALMA is an **infrastructure orchestration platform** that transforms the traditional "Infrastructure as Code" paradigm into "Infrastructure as Conversation".
 It uses AI to help you design, deploy, and manage infrastructure through natural language interactions.

 ### Key Features